Magnogen/Elements/docs/Meal.md

 You can use that to quickly get all the functions out of the Meal namespace.
 If you want to get more information on it, it's called [Object Destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring).

-The examples are as follows, you can eat them bys simply eating the variable the snippet creates:
+The examples are as follows, you can eat them by simply eating the variable the snippet creates:

 - Strings, with escape-able quotes